endoflife-date/endoflife.date/products/coder.md

 ---

-> [Coder](https://github.com/coder/coder) is an open-source cloud development environment (CDE) that you host in your cloud or on-premises.
-With Coder, you can deploy environments that provide the infrastructure, IDEs, and tools your developers need.
-Upgrade to Coder Enterprise to gain enhanced security, governance, and observability for your platform teams.
+> [Coder](https://coder.com) is an open-source platform for creating and managing developer workspaces on your preferred
+> clouds and servers.